TBG-FR/IUT_SS2_RoutineGuard/README.md

-# /!\ WARNING : This Project is currently in Development/!\
+# /!\ WARNING : This Project is currently in Development /!\

 # *RoutineGuard* [EN]